-What Is Patriotism: Exploring Its Meaning, History, and Impact on American Society
+What Is Patriotism?
+Meaning, History and Impact on America

 Patriotism represents one of the most powerful and enduring human emotions—the love, devotion, and commitment individuals feel toward their homeland.
 In American society, patriotism has shaped national identity, influenced political discourse, and inspired countless acts of service and sacrifice throughout the nation's history.
 Yet in contemporary America, the meaning and expression of patriotism have become increasingly complex, contested, and politically polarized.

 Recent surveys reveal dramatic shifts in how Americans view patriotism.
-According to Gallup research conducted in 2025, only 58 percent of U.S. adults reported being extremely or very proud to be American—a historic low that reflects broader transformations in national identity, institutional trust, and generational values.
-These changes raise fundamental questions about the role patriotism should play in a diverse, democratic society and whether shared national pride can transcend political polarization.
+Gallup's June 2026 survey found that 33 percent of U.S. adults described themselves as extremely proud to be American, while 53 percent were extremely or very proud combined.
+That marks a low point in Gallup's trend and reflects broader transformations in national identity, institutional trust, generational values and political polarization.
+These changes raise fundamental questions about the role patriotism should play in a diverse, democratic society and whether shared national pride can transcend political division.

 Defining Patriotism: More Than Just Love of Country